kk1000/Little-Kid-Game-App/README.md

 * This project was to a game app to let little kids learn logics.
 * There are three levels and each level has time limiation.
 * Users can register as roles of parent or kid.
 For kid role, it shows game after logging in.
 For parent role, it shows game report for kids after logging in.
 * There is background music playing during game.
-Users can choose to display music or mute the music.
+Users can choose to play or mute the music.
 * There is drag and drop features to make the game easy to play.
 * There is animation after users input the correct answer.